PTSD Awareness Month

 5. Encourage them to seek professional help

 Not everyone will need professional help to recover from a traumatic event.
 However it may be a good idea for them to speak to their GP who can make a referral and provide guidance.
 The Mental Health Foundation has a great guide about how to speak to your GP about your mental health.
+There are also further sources of information you can find at PTSD UK.

 6. Make workplace adjustments